-Bulimia Nervosa is a serious psychiatric illness characterised by recurrent binge-eating episodes (the consumption of abnormally large amounts of food in a relatively short period of time), followed by compensatory behaviour (purging or overexercising).
-Binge episodes are associated with a sense of loss of control and immediately followed by feelings of guilt and shame, which leads the person to compensatory behaviour (purging) such as self-induced vomiting, fasting, overexercising and/or the misuse of laxatives, enemas or diuretics.
+Bulimia Nervosa is a serious psychiatric illness characterised by recurrent binge-eating episodes (the consumption of abnormally large amounts of food in a relatively short period of time).
+Binge episodes are associated with a sense of loss of control and immediately followed by feelings of guilt and shame, which then leads the person to compensatory behaviours such as self-induced vomiting, fasting, overexercising and/or the misuse of laxatives, enemas or diuretics.

 A person with Bulimia Nervosa usually maintains an average weight, or may be slightly above or below average weight for height, which often makes it less recognisable than serious cases of Anorexia Nervosa.
 Many people, including some health professionals, incorrectly assume that a person must be underweight and thin if they have an eating disorder.
 Because of this, Bulimia Nervosa is often missed and can go undetected for a long period of time.

-Bulimia Nervosa often starts with weight-loss dieting in the ‘pursuit for thinness’.
+Bulimia Nervosa often starts with weight-loss dieting.
 The resulting food deprivation and inadequate nutrition can trigger what is, in effect, a starvation reaction - an overriding urge to eat.
-Once the person gives in to this urge, the desire to eat is uncontrollable, leading to a substantial binge on whatever food is available – often foods with high fat and sugar content, which is followed by compensatory behaviours.
-A repeat of weight-loss dieting often follows, perhaps even more strictly – which leads to a frantic binge/purge/exercise cycle which becomes more compulsive and uncontrollable overtime.
+Once the person gives in to this urge, the desire to eat is uncontrollable, leading to a substantial binge on whatever food is available (often foods with high fat and sugar content), followed by compensatory behaviours.
+A repeat of weight-loss dieting often follows, leading to a binge/purge/exercise cycle which becomes more compulsive and uncontrollable over time.

 - Loneliness due to self-imposed isolation and a reluctance to develop personal relationships

 - Fear of the disapproval of others if the illness becomes known